 We’ve all heard the saying: “Absence makes the heart grow fonder.”
-But if you’re struggling to keep your long distance relationship afloat, keep in mind these three rules to ensure your love blooms whilst you are apart.
+But whether you’re struggling to keep you’re separated by work or live in a rural area, if you’re struggling to keep a long distance relationship afloat, bear in mind these three rules to ensure your love blooms whilst you are apart.

 It is important to prioritise the time you spend communicating with your partner because whilst you are physically apart, chatting on the phone or video calling may be the only way to maintain your long distance relationship.
 One advantage to this though, as Hilda points out, is that you’ll be forced to communicate on a whole new level.
 She says, “you can’t just flop in front of telly and zone out, you have to communicate properly with one another – you really need to make an effort to bridge that physical gap.”